 These courses are physically demanding.
-The typical week is six 8-hour field days with lectures and work sessions in the evening.
-It is normal to hike 6-10 miles each day in terrain that may reach 1,500' of vertical relief.
-Average daily temperatures can range from 400F at night to 900F during the day.
+The typical week is six 8-hour field may reach 1,500' of vertical relief.
+Average daily temperatures can range from 40°F at night to 90°F during the day.
 The SW Montana climate is generally dry, but we can experience rain, and even snow any day during the summer.

+EXECUTIVE DIRECTOR

-EXECUTIVE DIRECTOR Dr. Erika Elswick eelswick@indiana.edu
+Dr. Erika Elswick eelswick@iu.edu